 1. Take electrical shut down of the belt and take work permit

-2.Cut the belt at the joint and pull the belt back wards tying with manila rope.
+2. Cut the belt at the joint and pull the belt backwards tying with manila rope.

 2. Inform & Remove all cables (electrical and instrumentation dept) and pipe line from both the sides of structure if any